Building a Purpose-Driven Brand: The Why and How

 Feel like that frustrated horse, never quite getting a bite of that out-of-reach carrot?
 Take a lesson from the playbooks of these purpose-driven brands.

-Your Purpose Has to Make a Positive Difference
+Your Brand Purpose Has to Make a Positive Difference

 Not only are consumers starting to avoid brands that don’t align with their values, but there is an increasing expectation that businesses should be proactively making a positive impact.
 88 percent of consumers want brands to make the world a better place.